-Ontario’s roads, especially in the winter months, can be very dangerous for drivers, passengers, and pedestrians.
-Thousands of people are hurt as a result of car accidents every year and nobody is ever truly ready to deal with a serious automobile accident.
+Ontario’s roads, especially in winter, can be very dangerous for drivers, passengers, and pedestrians.
+Thousands of people are hurt due to car accidents every year, and nobody is ever truly ready to deal with a serious automobile accident.

-If you’ve got involved in a car accident, follow this steps to ensure a better result for all parties involved in the incident:
+If you’ve got involved in a car accident, follow these steps to ensure a better result for all parties involved in the incident:

-Also obtain the names, addresses, and telephone numbers of passengers and witnesses.
+STEP 5: Also obtain passengers’ and witnesses’ names, addresses, and telephone numbers.

-- As difficult as it may seem, it is important that you remain calm.
+- As difficult as it may seem, you must remain calm.

 - Do not argue with other drivers and passengers.
 Save your story for the police.

-- Do not voluntarily assume liability or take responsibility, sign statements regarding fault, or promise to pay for damage at the scene of the accident.
+- Do not voluntarily assume liability or take responsibility, sign statements regarding fault, or promise to pay for damage at the accident scene.

-- Be careful of unauthorized tow truck operators pressuring you to have your vehicle towed, demanding immediate payment for the tow, or attempting to take your vehicle to a garage or body shop of their choice.
-They may try to use the confusion of the moment to intimidate you into allowing your vehicle to be towed.
-If you feel you are being pressured, ask the police for the name of an authorized tow truck operator and have your vehicle towed to a Collision Reporting Centre or a police compound until you can talk to your insurance company.
+- Be careful of unauthorized tow truck operators pressuring you to have your vehicle towed, demanding immediate payment, or attempting to take your vehicle to a garage or body shop of their choice.
+They may try to use the moment’s confusion to intimidate you into allowing your vehicle to be towed.
+If you feel pressured, ask the police for the name of an authorized tow truck operator and have your vehicle towed to a Collision Reporting Centre or a police compound until you can talk to your insurance company.